 Speech & Leadership Contest

 The event was inaugurated in Western Australia in 1968 as a speech contest for senior High school students.
-Subsequently, it attracted the interest of the former State Governor and Chief Justice, Sir Francis Burt who became personally involved.
-He was a very keen supporter of the contest to the extent that he consented to his patronage as outlined below.
+Subsequently, it attracted the interest of the former State Governor and Chief Justice, Sir Francis Burt who became personally involved, and became a keen supporter of the contest.

 The original speech contest had two purposes: